alvations/usaarhat-repo/Ken-Options.md

 Pruning means to remove ngrams that has less than a certain number of counts.

+In KenLM, you use the `--prune` option and subsequently the list of minimum number of counts for the different order of ngrams.

 ```
 ~/mosesdecoder/bin/lmplz -o 3 --prune 0 10 < txt.src > txt_prune10.arpa
 ~/mosesdecoder/bin/lmplz -o 3 --prune 0 50 < txt.src > txt_prune50.arpa
 ~/mosesdecoder/bin/lmplz -o 3 --prune 0 10 50 < txt.src > txt_prune1050.arpa

+grep '\\2-grams' -A10 -B3 txt_prune10.arpa
+grep '\\3-grams' -A10 -B3 txt_prune10.arpa

+grep '\\2-grams' -A10 -B3 txt_prune50.arpa
+grep '\\3-grams' -A10 -B3 txt_prune50.arpa

 grep '\\2-grams' -A10 -B3 txt_prune1050.arpa
+grep '\\3-grams' -A10 -B3 txt_prune1050.arpa
 ```

 See a difference?

+(Note: the pruning threshold for unigrams must be set to 0)

 Discount not Sale